Bayesian variance change point detection with credible sets: Model for a single change in variance

 The random vector $\bfgamma$ describes the unknown location of the change point.
-The parameter $\bfpi$ of the categorical distribution describes the prior probability of having a change in variance at any given instance $t$; a default choice is $1/T$ for all $t$'s.
+The parameter $\bfpi$ of the Multinomial distribution describes the prior probability of having a change in variance at any given instance $t$.
+The Multinomial vector has a single trial since we are considering the single change point case.
 The model represents $(\sigma_l^2,\sigma_r^2)$ through a baseline variance $\sigma^2$ (assumed known) which gets scaled by $s$, such that to the right of $t_1$, the $Y_i$'s are Gaussian distributed with variance $s^{-2}\sigma^2$.
 To the left of $t_1$, we have a neutral model with $\tau_t=1$ and variance equal to $\sigma^2$.
 The Gamma distribution has equal shape and rate parameters to have a priori expectation equal to one, which roughly corresponds to a null model, and it is convenient to have one less parameter to tune.

 The distributions in \eqref{eq:single} are conjugate, so that posterior distribution $P(\bfgamma, \bftau| \bfy)$ (for parsimony we omit the hyperparameters) is available in closed-form:

 where $\bfalpha$ is a vector with entries